Atara Biotherapeutics, Inc. (ATRA) CEO Pascal Touchon on Q1 2020 Results - Earnings Call Transcript

 Salim Syed - Mizuho Securities

-Yigal Nochomovitz - Citi
+Yigal Nochomovitz - Citigroup

-Tony Butler - ROTH Capital Partners
+Tony Butler - Roth Capital

-Salveen Richter - Goldman Sachs
+Andrea Tan - Goldman Sachs

 Operator

-Good morning, ladies and gentlemen, and welcome to the Atara Biotherapeutics First Quarter 2020 Financial Results Conference Call.
-Please be advised that today’s call is being recorded.
+Ladies and gentlemen, thank you for standing by, and welcome to the Atara Biotherapeutics First Quarter 2020 Financial Results Conference Call.
+Please be advised that today's call is being recorded.

-I would now like to turn the conference over to Eric Hyllengren, Vice President of Investor Relations and Finance at Atara Biotherapeutics.
+I would now like to hand the call over to Eric Hyllengren, Vice President of Investor Relations and Finance at Atara Biotherapeutics.
 Please go ahead, sir.

 Eric Hyllengren

-Thank you, Ernie.
-Good afternoon everyone and welcome to Atara’s first quarter 2020 conference call.
-On today’s call, we will provide an update of our operational and strategic progress, review our upcoming milestones and key objectives for 2020 and discuss the potential impacts of the COVID-19 pandemic on our current and planned activities.
+Thank you, Elaine.
+Good afternoon, everyone, and welcome to Atara's First Quarter 2020 Conference Call.
+On today's call, we will provide an update of our operational and strategic progress, review our upcoming key milestones and objectives for 2020 and discuss the potential impacts of the COVID-19 pandemic on our current and planned activities.

-Earlier today, we issued a press release providing an overview of the Company’s first quarter 2020 financial results and operational progress.
+Earlier today, we issued a press release providing an overview of the company's first quarter 2020 financial results and operational progress.
 This press release and an updated investor presentation are available in the Investor & Media section at atarabio.com.

-Joining me on today’s call are Dr. Pascal Touchon, President and Chief Executive Officer; Utpal Koppikar, Chief Financial Officer; and Joe Newell, Chief Operations Officer and Dr. A.J.
-Joshi Chief Medical Officer.
+Joining me on today's call are Dr. Pascal Touchon, President and Chief Executive Officer; Utpal Koppikar, Chief Financial Officer; Joe Newell, Chief Operations Officer; and Dr. AJ Joshi, Chief Medical Officer.

 We will begin with prepared comments from Pascal and then open the call for your questions.

-We would like to remind listeners that during the call, the Company’s management will be making Forward-Looking Statements.
-Actual results could differ materially from those stated or implied by our forward looking statements due to risks and uncertainties associated with the Company’s business.
-These forward-looking statements are qualified in their entirety by the cautionary statements contained in today’s press release and the Company’s SEC filings.
-These statements are made as of today’s date and the company undertakes no obligation to update these statements.
+We would like to remind listeners that during the call, the company's management will be making forward-looking statements.
+Actual results could differ materially from those stated or implied by our forward-looking statements due to risks and uncertainties associated with the company's business.
+These forward-looking statements are qualified in their entirety by the cautionary statements contained in today's press release and the company's SEC filings.
+These statements are made as of today's date, and the company undertakes no obligation to update these statements.

 Pascal Touchon